tjvantoll/articles/js-in-2018/article.md

 # Choosing Between Progressive Web Apps, React Native, and NativeScript in 2018

-If you are a JavaScript developer, you have never had more options for building mobile aps.
+If you are a JavaScript developer, you have never had more options for building mobile apps.
 You can build for the web with a Progressive Web App, build a hybrid app using Cordova, build native iOS and Android apps using frameworks like [NativeScript](https://www.nativescript.org/) or [React Native](https://facebook.github.io/react-native/), or choose some combination of all of these things.

-Here at Progress, the two biggest approaches we see as on the rise are Progressive Web Apps, and JavaScript-driven native frameworks like NativeScript and React Native.
+Here at Progress, the two biggest approaches we see as on the rise are Progressive Web Apps and JavaScript-driven native frameworks like NativeScript and React Native.
 We get a lot of requests to compare these two approaches to application development, so that will be the focus of this article.

 We’ll start by discussing the Progressive Web App and the JavaScript-driven native approaches in detail, and move on to give some clear guidelines on when each approach makes sense.
 Let’s start the conversation by looking at Progressive Web Apps.

 ## Progressive Web Apps

-[Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/) (PWAs) are a series of new APIs that add a number of new features to web applications.
+[Progressive Web Apps (PWAs)](https://developers.google.com/web/progressive-web-apps/) represent a new way to approach mobile web development.
+Through [a series of new APIs and development guidelines](https://codelabs.developers.google.com/codelabs/your-first-pwapp/#0), PWAs attempt to make mobile web apps feel a lot more like natively installed applications.

 The PWA initiative has received a lot of attention in the JavaScript community in the last year, as Google, Microsoft, and Mozilla have all been pushing the technology heavily through their respective channels.
-It’s hard to attend a JavaScript conference without accidentally attending at least a few talks on PWAs.
+It’s hard to attend a JavaScript conference without accidentally attending a few talks on PWAs.

 ![](chrome-developer-summit.png)
 *Snippets from the [Chrome Developer Summit schedule](https://developer.chrome.com/devsummit/schedule).
 The conference had four PWA-related talks on day 1.*

 Why all the hype?
-The PWA APIs open the door to a lot of really useful functionality for web apps, including the following.
+PWAs open the door to a lot of really useful functionality for web apps, including the following.

 * **Home screen placement**—PWAs can appear on the user’s home screen, just like native mobile applications do.
 * **Offline**—PWAs work offline by default, and can employ advanced caching strategies.
 * **Push notifications**—PWAs give web apps the opportunity to send push notifications, even when the web app is not being actively viewed.

 The site [pwastats.com](https://www.pwastats.com/) includes an impressive list of case studies from companies that have switched to Progressive Web Apps.
-As the stats show, many of these companies have not only improved performance metrics like load time, but also business-centric metrics like conversation and customer acquisition rates.
+As the stats show, many of these companies have not only improved performance metrics like load time, but also business-centric metrics like engagement and customer acquisition rates.

-For example Twitter was able to decrease bounce rates by 20% by implementing the PWA APIs.
+For example, Twitter found that users sent out 75% more tweets when they upgraded their web app to a PWA.

 ![](twitter-lite.png)
 _The Twitter Lite case study from pwastats.com_